 What is Strategic Thinking?

-Strategic thinking is the second phase needed to develop an organisational strategic foresight capacity.
-Strategic foresight is the ability to systematically explore possible organisational futures to inform decision making today.
-To be able to explore where there are no facts or data requires divergent thinking to allow staff to be innovative and creative in identifying possible future strategic options.
+Strategic thinking is the second phase needed to develop effective organiational strategy.
+Strategic thinking provides the ability to systematically explore possible organisational futures to inform decision making today.

 How to think strategically?

-Scenario planning is a tool that lets you explore possible and plausible operating environments for your organisation, and to identify opportunities and challenges that you need to begin preparing for today.
+Scenario thinking is a tool that lets you explore possible and plausible operating environments for your organisation, and to identify opportunities and challenges that you need to begin preparing for today.

 The first step in building a strategic thinking capacity though is to do environmental scanning.
 If you don’t scan, then you are not finding the signals of change in the external environment – the trends and drivers of change that are likely to have a significant impact on the way you do business in the future.
 Remember, that what seems reasonable today probably won’t be seen as reasonable in the future.
 Your business model today probably won’t work in the future.